 - Communications received

-- Financial Update
+- Financial update, such as:

+- Monthly budget report

+- List of bills and payments

-- Use Statistics, such as
+- Use statistics, such as:

 - Circulation

 - Visitation

 - Electronic resource use (e-material circulations, database sessions, etc.)

-- o Programs and attendance
+- Programs and attendance

-- Computer Use
+- Computer use

-- Items added and removed from the collection
+- o Items added and removed from the collection

 - The number of questions answered

 - Website statistics

-- Staff and Director travel and Continuing Education (CE)
+- Staff and director travel and Continuing Education (CE)

 - Partnership updates (Friends/Foundation for example)

-- Any bigger library world issues or trends (Gallagher Amendment, Censorship, etc.)
+- Any bigger library world issues or trends (new or changing laws, technology, censorship, etc.)

-- HR Updates changes, awards, evaluation process, hires, resignations, - Volunteer hours, tasks, etc. - Program updates (new programs, changes to ongoing programs they may want to attend!) - Facility Issues (leaking roof, plumbing issues, etc.)
+- HR updates changes, awards, evaluation process, hires, resignations, etc.

+- Volunteer hours, tasks, etc.

+- Program updates (new programs, changes to ongoing programs - they may want to attend!) - Facility Issues (leaking roof, plumbing issues, etc.)

-Don't Overwhelm with Data
+Don't overwhelm with data.

 Just go over the highlights and don't write a novel, but make sure all the important issues are summarized and more detail is available if the board is interested.
 You'll want to create a reputation for trust and transparency and eventually you'll find the rhythm you need.
-If an issue comes up that is unusual don't wait until the monthly report to let them know.
+If an issue comes up that is unusual, don't wait until the monthly report to let them know.
 Your board will want to hear it from you rather than from someone else.
-It's always better to communicate.
+It's always better to communicate promptly.